LogtalkDotOrg/logtalk3/manuals/sources/libraries/json.rst

 -  The JSON values ``false``, ``true`` and ``null`` are represented by, respectively, the ``@false``, ``@true`` and ``@null`` compound terms.

-The following table exemplifies the term equivalents of JSON elements:
+The following table exemplifies the term equivalents of JSON elements (with) JSON strings being represented as atoms:

 ========================= =========================
 JSON                      term